-Plan a Fun Weekend to The Pioneer Woman Mercantile in Pawhuska, OK
+How To Plan a Fun Weekend To The Pioneer Woman Mercantile

-Ree Drummond, The Pioneer Woman, has make Pawhuska, Oklahoma world-famous with her southern ranch charm and country cooking.
+Ree Drummond, The Pioneer Woman, has made Pawhuska, Oklahoma, world-famous with her southern ranch charm and country cooking.
+The first time my parents came to visit us in Oklahoma, they both said it was the first thing they wanted to do.

-Pawhuska is a really small town.
-I’m talking like one stoplight… This charm is part of what makes visiting The Pioneer Woman Mercantile so unique.
+Pawhuska is a small town (I’m talking one stoplight).
+This charm is what makes visiting The Pioneer Woman Mercantile fun.

 From Tulsa, The Merc is about an hour away.

-As Oklahoma locals, we take the backcountry route, which is about 56 miles from Tulsa.
-With this in mind, it is slower driving, and you get to see farms, the prairie, and views of the Osage Hills.
+Since we live in Tulsa, we take the backcountry route, which is about 56 miles from Tulsa.
+It is slower driving, and you get to see farms, the prairie, and views of the Osage Hills.

-Instantly, you will notice downtown Pawhuska as super cute and quaint, with old brick buildings lining the main strip.
+Once you get into downtown Pawhuska, you will notice how cute and quaint the town is, with old brick buildings lining the main strip.

 The Pioneer Woman Mercantile Hours

-Visit The Pioneer Woman website to check out the latest updates on hours (and COVID operating procedures).
+Visit The Pioneer Woman website to check out the latest updates on hours and seasonal fun.

-You can make a day out of visiting all The Pioneer Woman has to offer and go on a Drummond Ranch Lodge Tour.
+Guess what else?
+You can make a day out of visiting all The Pioneer Woman has to offer and go on a tour of the Drummond Ranch.
+Ree’s Food Network show is also filmed here.

 Tickets are required to go on lodge tours and are available that specific day only.